naruto678/aws-notes/aws-developer-associate-notes.md

           - minimum storage duration of 30 days
           - same availability and durability
           - stored in single AZ .
 Costs you 20% less than s3 standard

 ### 2 Glacier options

         - Very cheap .
         - Good for historical data
         - 90 days minimum storage for archive  and 120 days min for deep archive
         - same availability and durability

 ### Intelligent tiering

-    - Gets you 2 tiers.
+    1. Gets you 2 tiers.
 S3 will move your object to the respective tier depending on the frequency with which you access your objects

      **S3 Standard > Intelligent-tiering >> All the infrequent >> Glacier deep archive is the smallest **

      **For the infrequent access a fee will apply for the retrietval in-addition to storage **

+# Important points
+-   private by default .
+Only bucket owner can see .
+-   if you want it to be accessed by public then we would need to use bucket policies .
+Applies at the bucket level
+-   bucket access contorl list -- Bucket ACL's . happens at the object level .
+Provides fine-grained control to your objects
+-   Also provides s3 access logs . - >Logs are writeten to another s3 bucket